-NAMBRIDGE UNIVERSITY REFORM.
+CAMBRIDGE UNIVERSITY REFORM.

-At a Meeting of the Executive Committee of the SOCIETY for the LIBERATION of RELIGION from STATE-PATRONAGE and CONTROL, it was unanimously resolved
+At a Meeting of the Executive Committee of the SOCIETY for the LIBERATION of RELIGION from STATE-PATRONAGE and CONTROL, it was unanimously resolved:

-"That this Committee expresses its satisfaction at the withdrawal of the Bill for the Reform of Cambridge Univer-sity, inasmuch as the measure, besides being otherwise open to grave objection, required declarations as to religious belief almost destructive of the practical value of the Uni-versity Degrees, except in the case of one exclusively fa-voured religious denomination.
+"That this Committee expresses its satisfaction at the withdrawal of the Bill for the Reform of Cambridge Univer-sity, inasmuch as the measure, besides being otherwise open to grave objection, required declarations as to religious belief almost destructive of the practical value of the Uni-versity.
+Degrees, ercent in the case of one exclusively faversity Degrees, except in the case of one exclusively fa-voured religious denomination.
 J. CARVELL WILLIAMS, Secretary.